Samagra-Development/ai-tools/src/llm/HuggingFace/LangChain.md

 # HuggingFace Models for Answer Retrieval

-In the project "Custom Knowledge ChatGPT with LangChain," HuggingFace models play a significant role in retrieving answers to user queries.
+In the project "Custom Knowledge using HuggingFace with LangChain," HuggingFace models play a significant role in retrieving answers to user queries.
 Specifically, the following HuggingFace models are used:

 1. **Language Model (LLM):** The project employs a Language Model (LLM) from HuggingFace's model repository.
 The LLM used here is from the repository "google/flan-t5-large."
 This model serves as a language generation model capable of answering questions and providing responses based on the knowledge base.